 At this point, your engine will require more fuel than necessary just to operate at its normal level.
 This will result in you having to spend more money on gas.

-What Does an Engine Misfire Sound Like?
+What Does a Misfire Sound Like?

 The best way to describe the noise a cylinder misfire makes is to think of popcorn kernels randomly popping.
 In some vehicles it can also sound like a “chug” or sneeze.
-While a backfire is technically different than a misfire, a loud “bang” or “poot” can be heard from both.

 Top 5 Reasons Your Car Misfires